Sensitive Skin: What It Is and What You Can Do about It

 - Fair skin: People with fair skin tend to show more sensitivity to chemical irritants compared with darker-skinned people.

 - Asian background: In some studies, people of Asian background report sensitive skin more often than people of Caucasian background.
-On the other hand, two large studies found no racial differences in sensitivity, so it is difficult to say whether being Asian really makes you more prone to sensitive skin.
+On the other hand, two large studies found no racial differences in sensitivity, and one study actually found that people in China were less likely to report sensitive skin than people in other countries.3 To sum up, it is difficult to say whether being Asian really makes you more prone to sensitive skin.

 - Cold or humid weather: These are the two main environmental factors that trigger sensitive skin symptoms because they tend to dry out the skin surface.

-- Skin allergies: Scientists find that people who suffer from sensitive skin are the same people who tend to have skin allergies like atopic dermatitis.
-In fact, people with sensitive skin are up to five times more likely to suffer from skin allergies compared to people who do not have sensitive skin.1,3-6
+- Skin allergies: Scientists find that people who suffer from sensitive skin are the same people who tend to have skin allergies like atopic dermatitis (eczema).
+In fact, people with sensitive skin are up to five times more likely to suffer from skin allergies compared to people who do not have sensitive skin.1,5-7

 Where on the Body Does Sensitive Skin Occur?